xd932/scrapStock/README.md

-# Project is about Scrapping oney COntrol site for Different Indian Stock, Around 16K pages have been scrapped,apply filter to get useful around 10K stock data.
+# Project is about Scrapping Money Control Website for Different Indian Stock using Scrappy, Around 16K pages have been scrapped,apply filter to get useful around 10K stock data.
+Follwing are the fields that have been scrapped.
 NAME (Stock Name):The name of the company or entity.

 TYPE (Industry Type):The industry or sector in which the company operates.